georgevicbell/transit-advice/README.md

 ## Seting up a permanent instance
 1. Clone the repo to a server
-2. run npm install in both the /client and /server folders
+2. Run `npm install` in both the /client and /server folders
-3. The server can be started with tsc && node dist/server.js 8080 config.json
+3. The server can be started with `tsc && node dist/server.js 8080 config.json`
     - config.json should be unique for each route you are running, and will be created once you click save on the Server Config page
     - port needs to be unique
 4. In the /client folder you will need to publish the expo project to a webserver to host it